-Develop and submit all grant applications in a timely manner, per their submittal dates.
+Develop and submit the NMDOT/ TSB Highway Safety and Performance Plan, the NMDOT/ TSB Annual Report, and all grant applications in a timely manner, per their submittal dates.

-Ensure that reimbursement claims to grantees and contractors are paid within 30 days.
+Ensure that reimbursement claims to grantees and contractors are paid within 30 days of an approved and accepted invoice for payment for actual costs that have been incurred in accordance with the approved project budget.

-Submit the draw-down through the NHTSA grants tracking system by the 15th working day of each month.
+Submit a draw-down through the NHTSA grants tracking system by the 30th of each month.